verty-1/hello-world/README.md

 Another change in the same session $$ :)

 This line was added locally in GIT - did it make it to remote?

+Yes it made it!
+Now pass back to GIT